'Tis the Season for Annual Marketing Planning!

 In the spirit of the season, I thought it would be nice to lend a helping hand to my subscribers by offering a pathway to developing the marketing plan and reconciling this plan to meet next year's budget.

-Describe the current state of the firm.
+Could you describe the current state of the firm?

 Begin the plan by briefly discussing the firm's current condition.
 This discussion should cover the following elements: